Upperfoot/barclays-ts-tech-test/docs/SPEC_REVIEW.md

 ### 📄 Documentation Gaps

 - ❌ Endpoint descriptions are mostly missing.
-- ❌ No response examples — hurts API consumer experience.
-- ❌ Missing tags for grouping endpoints.
-- ❌ No `operationId`s for client generation.

 ---

 ### 🚨 Miscellaneous Omissions

-- ❌ No account balance endpoint — must infer from transaction history.
-- ❌ No audit or activity log endpoints (could be expected in a banking API).
 - ❌ No pagination, filtering or sorting hints on list endpoints (e.g., transactions).
 - ❌ No multi-user roles (e.g., admin vs end-user) — not required here, but unmentioned.